¿´Æ¬¿ñÈË

 And finally....

-A unique place for young people who like to march to the beat of their own drum, this school has no uniform, everyone is on first-name terms (teachers too) and students have a real voice (they even vetoed the Starbucks coffee stand in the café, choosing to bring in the more sustainable Grumpy Mule instead).
+A unique place for young people who like to march to the beat of their own drum, this school has no uniform, everyone is on first-name terms (teachers too) and students have a real voice.
 Mutual respect and tolerance is at the heart of the community and with London on the doorstep as an extended ‘classroom’, the school feels like it’s breaking the mould for education.

 Gallery See All